jeffpar/pcjs/software/pcx86/dev/rom/ibm/5160/index.md

 ### Directory of IBM PC XT BIOS Sources (V1)

-     Volume in drive A is IBM
+     Volume in drive A is 5160V1
      Directory of A:\

     5160V1   TXT       980   3-27-20   3:00p